-The Master of Theological Studies program may serve as a foundation for persons interested in pursuing graduate study in religion, diaconal or ordained ministries in certain faith traditions, or work in social justice oriented non-profit organizations as well as for persons interested in enhancement of their own religious faith and understanding.
+The Master of Theological Studies program provides a well-coordinated course of study in the several theological disciplines necessary for persons interested in subsequently pursuing: teaching vocations in religious studies at secondary and some postsecondary schools, doctoral study in the broad field of religion, diaconal ministries in certain faith traditions, or work in social justice oriented non-profit organizations.
+This program can also serve persons interested in enhancement of their own religious faith and understanding.